steinbrennerlab/steinbrennerlab.github.io/_people/snoeck.md

 (To use a larger image for your main page provide one to Adam, otherwise I will just repeat your thumbnail image)
 {% endcomment %}

-##Experience
+## Experience
-BS, MA and Doctor of Bioscience Engineering, Ghent university
+BS, MS and Doctor of Bioscience Engineering, Ghent university

-##Interests
+## Interests
 My PhD research focused on genetic and molecular mechanisms of pesticide resistance and long-term host plant acclimation of the generalist herbivore Tetranychus urticae.
 Throughout my studies, my interests gradually evolved and extended beyond arthropods.
 I am particularly interested in broad questions at the intersection of herbivores and host plants, and how these interactions transcend multiple scales of biology: molecular, cellular and ecological.
 As a boyscout, I love spending time outdoors while performing physical activities.
 Occasionally, I participate in triathlon competitions.